-Drop-in workshops and discussions are held throughout the semester as part of our three different event series: Teaching and Learning Discussions, Academic Continuity Workshops, and Faculty in Conversation: Antiracist Pedagogy.
-In addition to these series, we also offer a Mid-semester Recalibrate workshop every semester, as well as other one-time events, often in collaboration with other groups and organizations on campus.
+Drop-in workshops and discussions are held throughout the semester.
+Current series include: Teaching and Learning Discussions, Academic Continuity Workshops, and Faculty in Conversation: Antiracist Pedagogy.
+In addition, we offer a Mid-semester Recalibrate workshop, as well as other one-time events, often in collaboration with other groups and organizations on campus.

 The Summer Institute on Course (Re)Design helps instructors examine principles of how people learn, identify assessment strategies to strengthen student learning, and refine components of classes that can be made more inclusive.

-We at the Poorvu Center are delighted to welcome new faculty to the vibrant community of teachers and scholars at Yale.
-This page serves as an introduction to resources related to teaching policies and guidelines, best practices for teaching, and Faculty Teaching Academy, our specific program designed for faculty who are new to teaching at Yale.
+The Poorvu Center welcomes new faculty of all ranks to the vibrant community of teachers and scholars at Yale.
+This page serves as an introduction to resources related to teaching policies and guidelines, best practices for teaching, and our Faculty Teaching Academy, a program designed for faculty who are new to teaching at Yale.

 The Poorvu Center offers a number of funding opportunities to help faculty advance teaching ideas.
 The Instructional Enhancement Fund awards small pots of money to make near-term instructional changes.
 Rosenkranz Awards and Belonging at Yale Grants support larger projects.